growilabs/growi-docs/docs/en/guide/features/lsx.md

-# Add a page hierarchy using lsx
+# Add a page list using  the lsx

 You can add a page hierarchy of the current page or of another page using `$lsx()`, as shown below.